itsjofi/simple-digital-wallet/README.md

 The application will start, and you can access the API endpoints through `http://localhost:8080`.

 API documentation can be accessed at `http://localhost:8080/swagger-ui.html`.

+### Running in Debug Mode on IntelliJ

+To run the application in debug mode using IntelliJ:

+1. **Set Up a Remote Debug Configuration in IntelliJ**
+   1.1.
+Open IntelliJ and navigate to `Run` > `Edit Configurations`.
+   1.2.
+Click the `+` button and select `Remote JVM Debug`.
+   1.3.
+Set the host to `localhost` and the port to `5005`.
+   1.4.
+Click `OK` to save the configuration.

+2. **Start Debugging**
+   2.1.
+Once the application is running in Docker, you can start the remote debug configuration in IntelliJ.
+   2.2.
+You should now be able to set breakpoints and debug your application as needed.

 ## Inspiration